 PrestaShop is a free, open source e-commerce solution.
 The software is published under the Open Software License (OSL).
 It is written in the PHP programming language with support for MySQL database.
 PrestaShop is currently used by 250,000 shops worldwide and is available in 60 different languages.
 PrestaShop has its strength in being like a traditional online store that most people are already familiar with.
 It gives an attractive and simple to use interface, as well as a set of functionality that is immediately useful.
 The adoption of PrestaShop could reduce the cost EGI will incur to maintain a solution such us Open IRIS and, in addition, could help on designing a marketplace ready to attract commercial actors, such as SMEs.

 Open IRIS (Integrated Resource and Information System) is a platform that was originally developed as a Swiss wide project to facilitate sharing of research resources within Switzerland.
 In the course of the evaluating the requirements for the EGI marketplace the opportunity was taken to work with a variety of organizations outside of Switzerland to validate the different marketplace concepts as well as drive the direction of the development of the system to broaden its features and to increase adoption.
 This has resulted in Open IRIS now being used in several other countries by hundreds of researchers daily.
 Historically Open IRIS has been focused on instrumentation and lab services, but the objective is to be a single point where researchers can find and use all forms of resources needed to conduct their research.
 This includes resources within their organization, including those of the researchers, as well as resources from other organizations or commercial providers.
-Open IRIS is tailored for the research world, so it looks promising to be easily adapted to the EGI world.
+Open IRIS is tailored for the research world, so it looked promising to be easily adapted to the EGI world.

 The document is structured as follows: